 |Iris Dunkle, Assistant Poetry Director

-Iris Dunkle’s debut poetry collection, Gold Passage, is forthcoming from Trio House Press.
-Her chapbook Inheritance was published by Finishing Line Press in 2010.
-She received her B.A. from the George Washington University, her M.F.A. in Poetry from New York University, and her Ph.D. in American Literature from Case Western Reserve University, and currently teaches writing at Napa Valley College and with California Poets in the Schools (CPITS).
-Contact Iris with poetry enquiries at firstname.lastname@example.org.
+Iris Dunkle is the current Poet Laureate of Sonoma County.
+Her recent book of poetry, There’s a Ghost in this Machine of Air, was published in 2015.
+Her debut poetry collection, Gold Passage, was selected by poet Ross Gay to win the 2012 Trio Award and was published by Trio House Press in 2013.
+Her newest collection, Interrupted Geographies, will be published by Trio House Press in 2017.
+Her chapbooks Inheritance and The Flying Trolley were published by Finishing Line Press in 2010.
+She is currently co-authoring the biography of Charmian Kittredge London, Jack London’s wife.
+She received her B.A. from the George Washington University, her M.F.A. in Poetry from New York University, and her Ph.D. in American Literature from Case Western Reserve University, and currently teaches at Napa Valley College.
+Contact Iris with poetry inquiries at firstname.lastname@example.org.